Microvision

 The Microvision (aka Milton Bradley Microvision or MB Microvision) is the first handheld game console that used interchangeable cartridges and in that sense is reprogrammable.
-It was released by the Milton Bradley Company in November 1979 for a retail price of $49.99.
+It was released by the Milton Bradley Company in November 1979 for a retail price of $49.99, equivalent to $221.00 in 2025.

-The Microvision was designed by Jay Smith, the engineer who would later design the Vectrex gaming console.
+The Microvision was designed by Jay Smith, the engineer who later designed the Vectrex video game console.
 The Microvision's combination of portability and a cartridge-based system led to moderate success, with Smith Engineering grossing $15 million in the first year of the system's release.
-However, very few cartridges, a small screen, and a lack of support from established home video game companies led to its demise in 1981.
-According to Satoru Okada, the former head of Nintendo's R&D1 Department, the Microvision gave birth to Game Boy, the follow up to Game & Watch, after Nintendo designed around Microvision's limitations.
+However, its small game library, its small screen, and a lack of support from established home video game companies led to its discontinuation in 1981.
+According to Satoru Okada, the former head of Nintendo's R&D1 Department, the Microvision inspired the Game Boy, the follow-up to Game & Watch, after Nintendo designed around Microvision's limitations.

 Production

 Unlike most later consoles, the Microvision did not contain an onboard processor (CPU).
 Instead, each game included its own processor contained within the removable cartridge.
 This meant that the console itself effectively consisted of the controls, LCD panel and LCD controller.

-The processors for the first Microvision cartridges were made with both Intel 8021 (cross licensed by Signetics) and Texas Instruments TMS1100 processors.
-Due to purchasing issues, Milton Bradley switched to using TMS1100 processors exclusively including reprogramming the games that were originally programmed for the 8021 processor.
+The processors for the first Microvision cartridges were made with both Intel 8021 (cross-licensed by Signetics) and Texas Instruments TMS1100 processors.
+Due to purchasing issues, Milton Bradley switched to using TMS1100 processors exclusively, including reprogramming the games that were originally programmed for the 8021 processor.
 The TMS1100 was a more primitive device, but offered more memory and lower power consumption than the 8021.
 First-revision Microvisions needed two batteries due to the 8021's higher power consumption, but later units (designed for the TMS1100) only had one active battery holder.
-Even though the battery compartment was designed to allow the two 9-volt batteries to be inserted with proper polarity of positive and negative terminals, when a battery was forcefully improperly oriented, while the other battery was properly oriented, the two batteries would be shorted and they would overheat.
+Even though the battery compartment was designed to allow the two 9-volt batteries to be inserted with proper polarity of positive and negative terminals, when a battery was forcefully improperly oriented, while the other battery was properly oriented, the two batteries would be shorted and overheat.
 The solution was to remove terminals for one of the batteries to prevent this hazard.
 Due to the high cost of changing production molds, Milton Bradley did not eliminate the second battery compartment, but instead removed its terminals and called it a spare battery holder.